AguaClara/Textbook/Filtration/Filtration_Design.rst

 This could be accomplished in several ways, such as decreasing the media density thus lowering velocity to fluidize it, decrease the media diameter thus lowering the fluidization velocity, or make a more compact filter which filters in parallel and backwashes in series.

 As changing the material characteristics of the sand is challenging, a more compact filter is the chosen design.
-In the design, six layers of sand are stacked, there are three inlets, and four outlet
+In the design, six layers of sand are stacked, there are three inlets, and four outlets.
+Throughout this section, figures and images will be the best methods to understand the design flow through the system, and will be supplemented by the text.

 This overall design can be seen in Figure XXXXX.